Mehrpouya/PowerOfKnoydart/README.md

 # How to edit the wesite:

-First Login to ithub with the community username and password.
+Login to Github with the community username and password.

-The process of editing the website has three stages:
+The process of editing the website has three stages (explained in greater detail below):
-- Find the file you want to edit, open it here on github and click on edit.
+- Find the file you want to edit, open it and click Edit.
 - Add your changes to the file.
-- Commit your changes to github by using the commit space at the bottom of the page you're editing your file from.
+- Commit your changes by using the 'Commit' space at the bottom of the page.

 ## Website structure: